-Why to Consider Buying a Galvanized Utility Trailer?
+Why Consider Buying a Galvanized Utility Trailer?

-Being able to easily load an unload your kayaks, bikes, or whatever you need allows you to be ready for any adventure at a moments notice.
+Being able to easily load and unload your kayaks, bikes, or whatever you need allows you to be ready for any adventure at a moment’s notice.
 Nothing is worse than trying to unload stuff from off the roof or inside your RV.
 It’s hard, takes to much time, and can be unsafe sometimes, not being able to see or trying to balance an object while on a ladder.

 What the Heck is Galvanized?

-I know its a big weird looking word, In the automotive industry there are a few ways that metal can be protected.
+I know its a bit weird looking word, In the automotive industry there are a few ways that metal can be protected.
 Some common ones are Enamel paint (a.k.a clear coat) and Powder Coating metal.
 The process of Galvanization is the starting point for every galvanized utility trailer.

-There is electro galvanization which is very similar to powder coat painting.
+There is electro galvanization which is very similar to powder coat paint.
 This option produces more of a chrome look to the metal.
-The electricity also causes the small zinc particles to combine together in a uniform way giving it a much smother feel.
+The electricity also causes the small zinc particles to combine together in a uniform way giving it a much smoother feel.
 The drawback to this is it you end up sacrificing longevity to get a shiny chrome look.
 The good news is they don’t make trailers this way, at least I have never seen a chrome trailer rolling down the highway…

 The zinc coverage helps protect the metal from any kind of rust or oxidation that may occur over the years.
-In my opinion stands up to the elements a lot better than powder coating.
+In my opinion, stands up to the elements a lot better than powder coating.
 Honestly, hitch companies live for powder coating it’s cheap and you have to buy a new hitch every 8 years!

 Anyway, now that you know how galvanized utility trailers are made let’s move on.